Why TopChiller Can Be Your Reliable Chiller Manufacturer and Supplier ?

 The overheating relay can be mounted inside the winding, called the built-in temperature relay, or external to the motor called an external temperature-current relay.

 When the internal temperature of the motor exceeds the specified value, the bimetal of the built-in temperature relay is deformed to cause the contact to trip and the motor to stop running.
 When the temperature inside the motor drops below the specified value, the contact is reset and the circuit is turned back on.

 - Missing phase protection

-The condenser is one kind of certain heat exchanger.
+The condenser for a chiller is one kind of certain heat exchanger.